simonecorsi/awesome/README.md

 *   [ealter/vim_turing_machine](https://github.com/ealter/vim_turing_machine) - An implementation of a Turing machine using only normal mode Vim commands
 *   [nvbn/thefuck](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command.
 *   [nodejs/node-gyp](https://github.com/nodejs/node-gyp) - Node.js native addon build tool
-*   [cookiecutter/cookiecutter](https://github.com/cookiecutter/cookiecutter) - A command-line utility that creates projects from cookiecutters (project templates), e.g. Python package projects, VueJS projects.
+*   [cookiecutter/cookiecutter](https://github.com/cookiecutter/cookiecutter) - A cross-platform command-line utility that creates projects from cookiecutters (project templates), e.g. Python package projects, C projects.
 *   [sqlmapproject/sqlmap](https://github.com/sqlmapproject/sqlmap) - Automatic SQL injection and database takeover tool
 *   [drduh/macOS-Security-and-Privacy-Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) - Guide to securing and improving privacy on macOS
 *   [certbot/certbot](https://github.com/certbot/certbot) - Certbot is EFF's tool to obtain certs from Let's Encrypt and (optionally) auto-enable HTTPS on your server.
 It can also act as a client for any other CA that uses the ACME protocol.